 Records may be sent to our office for transfer to University Archives.
 If all committee records are stored in Sakai, there is no need to resend the records to our office.
 Our staff will pull the records from Sakai and transfer them to University Archives at your request.

-Committees should submit their resolutions to our staff well in advance of the Faculty Council meeting at which they wish to present so that the Agenda Committee can ensure that a resolution is in order, and that enough time is reserved on the agenda for thorough discussion.
-Questions about language and formatting of resolutions should be directed to the secretary of the faculty.
+Committees should submit their resolutions to our staff well in advance of the Faculty Council meeting at which they wish to present so that the Agenda Committee can ensure that a resolution is in order and that adequate time is reserved on the agenda for discussion.
+Questions about language and formatting of resolutions should be directed to the Secretary of the Faculty.

 The Joint Rules of Procedure of the General Faculty and Faculty Council state that “The text of any resolution exercising the legislative powers of the faculty or expressing the sense of the faculty on any matter of concern is presented in writing to the secretary at least 72 hours in advance of the meeting at which it is to be considered”; and “Final action may not be taken on any resolution without due notice.
-Due notice consists of either (i) introduction and discussion of the proposal at the preceding meeting or (ii) distribution of the text of the of the proposal in connection with the agenda for the meeting at which action is to be taken.”
+Due notice consists of either (i) introduction and discussion of the proposal at the preceding meeting or (ii) distribution of the text of the proposal in connection with the agenda for the meeting at which action is to be taken.”
 The full text of the rules of procedure is available in the online version of the Faculty Code.

-Committees often hold listening sessions, public forums and other special events that they wish to advertise to the general faculty.
-We automatically include these events in our monthly Faculty Governance News newsletter that is sent to all faculty.
+Committees might hold listening sessions, public forums and other special events that they wish to advertise to all faculty.
+We automatically include these events in our newsletter, Faculty Governance News, which is emailed monthly to all faculty during the academic year.
 Our office uses an all-faculty listserv to send timely communications like event invitations, special statements, or informational notices when they do not fall within our regular newsletter schedule.
 We are active on Facebook and Twitter and regularly post announcements and news items that are of interest to faculty across campus.

 Our staff is equipped to provide research assistance on educational policy issues by locating information about our peer institutions’ practices, creating and deploying Qualtrics-based surveys to UNC-Chapel Hill faculty and directing committee chairs to institutional policies and procedures.

-We are often able to provide basic demographic data on various faculty constituencies to enable faculty committees to understand and communicate with specific subgroups of faculty.
+We are often able to provide basic demographic data on various faculty constituencies to help faculty committees understand and communicate with specific subgroups of faculty.